 He didn’t stop there.
 After leaving Korea, Mata established himself as the best shot caller in the game by micromanaging his Vici Gaming and Royal Never Give Up teammates in a foreign language.
 In 2019, Mata joined the South Korean powerhouse that is T1.
 Together with his teammates, Mata dominated the domestic competition and secured a first-place finish in the 2019 LCK Spring Split.
 And while he fell to the eventual champions at the 2019 Mid-Season Invitational, he still proved he has what it takes to go toe-to-toe with the top LoL players in the world.

 Unfortunately, Mata has a tendency to cultivate a very specific playstyle on his teams, which is one of the reasons why T1 benched him in summer.
-He’s still trying to recapture the lightning in a bottle that was Samsung White.
-And until he accepts that he needs to move on with the times, Mata will remain in the bottom half of our list.
+He tried for a while to recapture the lightning in a bottle that was Samsung White.
+He ended his career as a player in 2020 and was the head coach for RNG until the end of the year.

 17. Bjergsen (LCS – Team SoloMid)